foxis/ESPWeather/README.md

 * Rx is SCL
 * Tx is SDA
-* GPIO 2 is 1-Wire interface for DHT11
+* GPIO 2 is 1-Wire interface for DHT11 (for prototypes) and an input to analog switch (for boards)
 * GPIO 13, 14, 15, 5, 12, 4 are for EPD signals: DIN, CLK, CS, DC, RST, BUSY respectively
 * TOUT or ADC is for battery monitoring and connected to battery input via 1/10 voltage divider (ADC can measure up to 1.0V, so this scale factor is quite convenient)
 * sourced on Ebay: DHT11 for ESP-1S module, BMP280 board, TP4050 lipo micro-usb charger board, SSD1306 and 2.13" RPI-Zero E-Paper HAT (Waveshare)